 - Ms. Lamia Farid is our Early Learner Teacher who has 7 years of experience teaching early learners at Kumon Alden Bridge.
 Before moving to Texas, she was an elementary school teacher in Oklahoma for 6 years.
 She is from The Woodlands, TX.

 - Ms. Mickie Blizzard is our Early Learner Teacher who comes with rich experience teaching Kindergarten through Grade 5 in Klein ISD and Magnolia ISD schools.
 Her 12 years of teaching experience adds great value to our students.
 She is from Magnolia, TX

 One time fee due upon enrollment - $50 Registration Fee, $30 Material Fee

 How do I get started with the program?

-1. Schedule an appointment for a parent orientation and student placement test by calling us at 281-353-6925 or online by clicking here.
+1. Schedule an appointment for a student assessment and parent orientation by clicking here.

-2. Attend the parent orientation and have your child take the student placement test.
+2. Attend the parent orientation and have your child take the student assessment test.